Are you a Personal Support Worker (PSW) and looking to become a Nurse?

 Where are the Programs Offered?

-Many institutions in Ontario offer continuing education and bridging programs for Personal Support Worker to enable them to become Registered Practical Nurses.
+Many institutions in Ontario offer continuing education and bridging programs for Personal Support Workers to enable them to become Registered Practical Nurses.

 Following is a list of colleges that offer this bridging program in Ontario, Canada.